json-schema-org/json-schema-spec/jsonschema-core.md

 #### Dialect Determination

 When evaluation encounters a new schema resource (i.e. the lexical scope changes), the first task is to determine the dialect used by the schema.
-To do this, implementations MUST determine the dialect using the following prioritized steps.
+Implementations MUST determine the dialect using the following prioritized steps.

 1. The `$schema` keyword - Implementations MUST process the schema according to